 “Creativity, communication, confidence… these are skills and qualities that we need throughout life, and schoolchildren across the country are gaining them through Artis.”Jonathan Harris CBE

 The Harris Foundation for Lifelong Learning has provided match-funding for two primary schools, enabling them to benefit from Artis Foundation’s creative learning approach.
-Over the course of this academic year, Artis Specialists will be working closely with Caterhatch Junior School, Enfield and Brooklands Farm Primary School, Milton Keynes.
+Over the course of this academic year, Artis Specialists will be working closely with Carterhatch Junior School, Enfield and Brooklands Farm Primary School, Milton Keynes.

 Enriching the curriculum

 Together, Artis and each school will use the arts to enhance the curriculum.
 Music, drama and movement will help to bring topics alive, stimulate curiosity and spark a joy of learning.
 Meanwhile, pupils get the chance to develop important “soft skills”, such as creative thinking and good communication.
 All of this, in turn, helps to build confidence and resilience.